1720 Employee Grievance Procedure

-- Any matter where an employee alleges discrimination or other civil rights violations must be grieved following the procedures outlined in District Policy 1710.
+- Any matter where an employee alleges discrimination or other civil rights violations and other matters pursuant to District Policy 1710.

-2.3.
-A grievance must be filed within ninety (90) calendar days of the date the employee knew or should have known of the actions giving rise to the grievance.
+2.5.
+A grievance must be filed within 30 days of the date the employee knew or should have known of the actions giving rise to the grievance.

 3.1.
 Informal Procedure:

 3.1.1.
 Step 1: The employee shall first discuss the dispute or grievance directly with the individual with whom the dispute arose.
 This is an important first step.
 If this initial meeting or interaction is impossible due to safety concerns or immediate hostility, the grievant should document either an attempt to contact the individual with whom he has the grievance or document the hostility or unavailability that makes this first step impossible to carry out.